ngenworks/process.ngenworks.com/docs/source/design.rst

 Naming Conventions
 ++++++++++++++++++

 We're working to standardize our naming conventions in our HTML/CSS code so that it will translate if/when a mobile site needs to evolve (often with a wrapper like Phone Gap or other technology that makes a site into a non-native app).
 We may be able to save time by having consistencies in the way we refer to elements, preventing the naming conventions for mobile and sites from clashing when translating from CSS to Cocoa.
-Example TBA.

 Review Internally
 +++++++++++++++++